In March 1941, Jimmy Stewart entered the military service.

 It's a Wonderful Life: Not an Instant Classic

-Whatever the reason for its initial failure to grab the attention of large audiences, television re-runs in the 1970s finally made It’s a Wonderful Life the enduring classic it is today.
+Whatever the reason for its initial failure to grab the attention of large audiences, television re-runs of the film in the 1970s finally made It’s a Wonderful Life the enduring classic it is today.

 A Message for Capra's "Kind of People" in It's a Wonderful Life

 Frank Capra made It’s a Wonderful Life for “his kind of people.”
-As Capra later said,
+As Capra later reflected:

 “It’s a Wonderful Life sums up my philosophy of filmmaking.
 First, to exalt the worth of the individual.
 Second, to champion man—plead his causes, protest any degradation of his dignity, spirit, or divinity.
 And third, to dramatize the viability of the individual…I wanted It’s a Wonderful Life to say what Walt Whitman said to every man, woman, and babe in the world: ‘The sum of all known reverences I add up in you, whoever you are…’”

-I absolutely love that.
-Capra’s message is as uplifting for today’s legions of It’s a Wonderful Life fans as it was for the smaller audience that appreciated the film on its release.
-And there’s no doubt that Jimmy Stewart’s emotionally charged portrayal of George Bailey was crucial in bringing home Capra’s message about the worth of each individual.
+Capra’s message about the worth of the individual is as uplifting for today’s legions of It’s a Wonderful Life fans as it was for the smaller audience that appreciated the film on its release.
+Jimmy Stewart’s emotionally charged portrayal of George Bailey was crucial in bringing Capra’s message home.

 A New Career Path for Jimmy Stewart